Tushar-Pathak/Algorithms/README.md

 # Algorithms

-A set of algorithms implemented in C++

-Switch branches (^) to switch between different algorithms implemented.
+Simple Implementation of knapsack and 0-1 knapsack in c++.